Frequently Asked Questions

 - Significant personal hardship

-To appeal an Academic Suspension, the student must write a letter to the Office of Student Affairs explaining the circumstances that has caused their cumulative gpa to be below 2.0 and what is going to be changed in the future to ensure academic progress.
+To appeal an Academic Suspension, the student must write a letter to the Office of Student Services explaining the circumstances that has caused their cumulative gpa to be below 2.0 and what is going to be changed in the future to ensure academic progress.

 How do I process a Complete Withdraw from ASU?